 F. Warranty.
 We warrant the Services (a) substantially conform to our online documentation under normal use and (b) are performed consistent with generally accepted industry standards.
 You agree to notify us in writing within thirty (30) days after performance of particular Services of any warranty deficiencies in sufficient detail so we may investigate.
 For a breach of this express warranty, we will re-perform the deficient Services and if we are unable to re-perform them as warranted, you are entitled to recover the portion of fees paid for such deficient Services as your exclusive remedy and our sole liability.

 3. Your License to Access the Services.
-We grant you, during the period specified in the Quote for accessing the Services (the “Term”), a nontransferable, non-exclusive, limited license to use the Services solely for your internal business operations under this Agreement and the pertinent Quote.
+We grant you, during the period specified in the Order Form for accessing the Services (the “Term”), a nontransferable, non-exclusive, limited license to use the Services solely for your internal business operations under this Agreement and the pertinent Order Form.
 If we provide a mobile app (each a “Mobile Application”) for end user download as part of the Services, we will submit the Mobile Application client software to the appropriate distribution channel and alert you when the Mobile Application is available for download and use.
 We exclusively own all right, title and interest in all information, content, and intellectual property rights related to the Services as our Confidential Information and we reserve any rights not expressly granted.
 With regard to the Services, you agree to not (a) modify, disassemble, decompile, or reverse engineer any part, including without limitation related software or another customer’s data; (b) copy or reproduce any part; (c) access or use any other customer’s data; (d) breach any security measure we provide; (e) reduce or impair accessibility; (f) direct anyone to enter cardholder data anywhere except encrypted fields which provide cardholder data security; (g) remove any copyright, trademark, or other proprietary rights notices; or (h) use the Services for any purpose that may (i) harass or cause damage to any person or property; (ii) display content that is false, defamatory, obscene, or offensive; (iii) promote racism or hatred; (iv) constitute unsolicited bulk e-mail, junk mail, or spam; (v) infringe intellectual property, privacy, or other third party rights; or (vi) violate any applicable law.
 Upon any violation, we may remove or disable access to any prohibited material and/or terminate the license and Services, and you agree to defend and indemnify us for any related claims.

 You agree to notify us (a) if your credit card information changes or expires (and we will make appropriate updates) or (b) If you believe your account is no longer secure (such as in the event of a loss, theft or unauthorized disclosure, or use of your ID, password, or any credit card number).